alexfunnell-zz/gazelle-deprecated/README.md

 The way it works:

 1. Put together a folder of photos (`--target-face-dir`) with ONLY the face you want in the montage (yourself, for example).
 Selfies are great for this.
 1. Put together a folder of photos with ANYONE ELSE's face in them (`--other-face-dir`).
-The more the better.
+The more, the better.
 Just don't have your face in them.
 If you're really short on them / have a lot of group photos, crop yourself out.
 1. Put together a directory of photos you'd like to draw from to make the montage (`--photos-dir`).

 I have included an academic dataset (the [Caltech Faces Dataset](http://www.vision.caltech.edu/html-files/archive.html)) of 450 faces in the `media/faces/other_faces` (that are unlikely to be you) as a starting point.
 If you make use of this for some academic reason, please do cite both them and `dlib`.

 If you want good accuracy, I'd try to add at least 100 photos to both the `--target-face-dir` and the `--other-face-dir`.
-I added about that and as a result, the `face_montage.py` script had about 1 false positive per 300 photos (easily removed before running the `create_gif_from_photos_folder.py` step).
+I spoke about that, and as a result, the `face_montage.py` script had about 1 false positive per 300 photos (easily removed before running the `create_gif_from_photos_folder.py` step).

 Here's [a place to find many, many more pictures with random faces](https://www.kairos.com/blog/60-facial-recognition-databases).